-All revenue from external parties relates to Australia and New Zealand.
-Segment revenues are allocated based on the location of offices rather than by client location or destination.
+The entity is domiciled in Australia.
+The amount of its revenue from external customers in Australia and other countries is included in the table following.
+Segment revenues are allocated based on the location of the CTM offices rather than by client location or travel destination.